PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 - <td className="text-center"><span className="text-red text-lg">✖</span></td> You need several months of data to get a realiable signal.

-### Method #5: The burn multiple 🔥💸
+## Indicator #5: The burn multiple 🔥💸

-Created by David Sacks[^5], a former COO of PayPal, burn multiple measures how much you're spending to grow revenue.
+Created by former PayPal COO David Sacks[^5], burn multiple measures how much you're spending to grow revenue.
 The less you spend, the more efficient your growth.
 More efficient growth = stronger product-market fit.

 To calculate your burn multiple, divide your net burn during a period (e.g. a quarter) with net new annual revenue for the same period: